-02-10 COMMENT in to use chart CXS-T Corporation catalysis for the stock, which very much surprised the street, so that in the last 3 months, there has been a recognition, and the company is up 28%, where Home Capital is down about 18% and Equitable Group is down about 14%.
+02-10 COMMENT in to use chart CXS-I Corporation catalysts for the stock, which very much surprised the street, so that in the last 3 months, there has been a recognition, and the company is up 28%, where Home Capital is down about 18% and Equitable Group is down about 14%.
 Probably trades at about half the valuation of its peers.
 Expects the stock to grow at about 30% this year and is trading at only 6X forward earnings.
-LONG STRATEGIES Bias: UNKNOWN Owned: Yes De the first to comment Sector 2 (1) Sec 2015- 02-10 Must be logged in to use chart DCI-T DirectCash Payments Inc The largest owner of the white label ATMs in Canada and Australia.
-The 3^{rd} largest in the UK.
+LOI 564 STRATEGIES Bias: UNKNOWN Owned: Yes AND ☐ 51/Be the first to comment Tweet #finance 2015- 02-10 COMMENT Must be logged in to use chart DC+T DirectCash Payments Inc The largest owner of the white label ATMs in Canada and Australia.
+The 3 rd largest in the UK.
 They actually have a bigger network than all of the banks.
 A nice yield of about 8%.
 8X EBITDA, which is pretty modest.
 Likes management.
 CEO owns about 12%.
 A name he is watching.
 May not be a good time to enter, but a good, long term holding.
-Price: \$17.320 Subject: CANADIAN MID-LARGE & SHORT- LONG STRATEGIES Bias: UNKNOWN Owned: No 2015- 02-10 COMMENT Must be logged in to use chart DN-T Diversified Royalty Corp.
+[1] / Be the first to comment Tweet #finance Price: \$17.320 Subject: CANADIAN MID-LARGE & SHORT- LONG STRATEGIES Bias: UNKNOWN Owned: No 2015- 02-10 COMMENT Must be logged in to use chart DIV-T Diversified Royalty Corp.
 Has been looking at this.
 The name is a bit of a misnomer.
 It is not yet a "diversified royalty" as they have only one investment which is in Franworks, a chain of casual diners and bars, primarily based in Western Canada.
 If you think about some of the macro headwinds facing Western Canada, he is somewhat concerned about their sole investment, so he is very cautious from that perspective.
 Prefers Grenville Strategic Royalty (GRC-X) instead.
-Price: \$2.470 Subject: CANADIAN MID-LARGE & SHORT- LONG STRATEGIES Bias: UNKNOWN Owned: No 2015- 02-10 BUY on WEAKNESS Must be logged in to use chart DSG-T Descartes A low maintenance stock.
+[1] [1] Be the first to comment Tweet #finance Price: \$2.470 Subject: CANADIAN MID-LARGE & SHORT- LONG STRATEGIES Bias: UNKNOWN Owned: No 2015- 02-10 BUY on WEAKNESS Must be logged in to use chart DSG-T Descartes A low maintenance stock.
 Every portfolio should have a couple of these names in them.
 On the 1 st day of a quarter, they know with 90% certainty what 90% of their earnings are going to be.
 They spend the next 90 days determining that last 10%.
 Because of this, their quarterly events tend to be a non-event, which from his perspective is great, because he loves avoiding surprises.
 This stock grows about 15% annually.
 They do a lot of small tuck-in acquisitions.
 A nice play on global logistics and global trade, as well as increasing security.
 They help to smooth the customs duties path for cargo.
-Buy on the dips and hold it for the long run.
+Buy on the dips and hold it for the long rum.
 Price: \$18.940 Subject: CANADIAN MID-LARGE & SHORT- LONG STRATEGIES Bias: